MikeReedKS/ZarahDB/README.md

 ## History

-Starting in the late '80s I worked on a series of projects and used a Scattered Database to add performance to systems I designed.
-I got a lot of pushback once SQL Server was released, but there were times when the Scattered Database could easily out perform SQL Server.
+Starting in the late '80s I worked on a series of projects and used a Scattered Database to add performance to several of the systems I designed.
+I got a lot of pushback once SQL Server was released, but there were times when the Scattered Database could easily outperform SQL Server.
 With the growth in popularity of NoSQL databases, I decided it was time to set the scattered database free.
 I hope you like it!

 Oh, and Zarah is Hebrew for Scattered... that's where the name comes from.

 ## Credits

 By Mike Reed of Benchmark Solutions LLC, a Kansas Corporation.
-Make a real difference to the project, and I may just add your name here!
-Seriously!
+`Make a real, positive and consconstructive difference to the project, and I may just add your name here!
+Seriously!`

 ## License